nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-standard.md

 {{#> callout type='warning'}}
 This configuration is only applicable when using the Retention addon with a dedicated S3 bucket for the records.

-If you want to configure your instance with a single bucket and NO support for object lock now or in the future, please refer to the [single bucket architecture](#s3-one-bucket-configuration).
+If you want to configure your instance with a single bucket and NO support for Object Lock now or in the future, please refer to the [single bucket architecture](#s3-one-bucket-configuration).
 {{/callout}}

 Here is the complete XML extension file example: